ThanhTunggggg/Capsnet/README.md

 # Capsnet
-Traffic sign detection use capsule networks
+Traffic sign detection by using capsules network
 (in processing)